 How do you react when your garage door opener squeaks, creaks, or clanks?
 What about when it acts more sluggish every day?
-Ignoring symptoms of a faulty door opener could result in the door not opening at all.
+Ignoring the symptoms of a faulty door opener could result in the door not opening.

 Don’t let your garage door leave you stranded.
 Seek a garage door repairman before it gets worse.
 While there are some issues you can fix yourself without much fuss, you will most likely run across issues best left to a garage door repairman.
 Read this garage door opener troubleshooting guide as it may help you save on repair costs.